Vamsiratnala/Fine-Tuned-LLM/README.md

-# Fine-Tuning a Language Model for the Medical Domain
+# Fine-Tuning a Language Model for the Spam Detection

-This repository contains code and instructions for fine-tuning a pre-trained language model on medical text data.
-The model is fine-tuned using a dataset related to the medical domain, such as PubMed articles, medical reports, or clinical data.
-The goal is to adapt a general-purpose model (like GPT-2, GPT-3, or LLaMA) to understand and generate medical content.
+This repository contains code and instructions for fine-tuning a pre-trained language model on spam message data.
+The model is fine-tuned using a dataset related to the Spam Detection in Emails, SMS Spam Filtering etc. .
+The goal is to adapt a general-purpose model (like GPT-2, GPT-3, or LLaMA) to detect spam messages.

 ## Table of Contents